 HTML is the backbone of web development, and HTML5 is its most powerful and versatile iteration.
 If you’re looking to build a high-performance web page, you won’t get very far without an understanding of HTML5.

-Of the top 10 million websites on the internet, just shy of 90% use HTML5.
+Of the top 10 million websites on the internet, the majority of them use HTML5.
 Most businesses, therefore, depend on HTML5 developers to uphold their online operations.
 But as with any computer language, it takes time to be mastered, and finding the right HTML5 developer is not always an easy feat.

 With a well-planned recruitment process, you can find the perfect HTML5 developer who will take your organization’s web presence to the next level.
 Interviews are a crucial part of the process and work best alongside practical assessments like an HTML5 skills test or other role-specific skills assessments.